Welcome to today's edition of the Rush 24-7 podcast.

 Get it off the market.

-Eventually had to get it from Canada.
+We eventually had to get it from Canada.

 And it eventually got back on the market and everything.

-Yeah, yeah, destroyed Tab, which deserved to be destroyed because that stuff was horrible.
+Yeah, yeah, destroyed tab, which deserved to be destroyed because that stuff was horrible.

-That was the most rot gut diet drink.
+That was the most rock-gut diet drink.

 I remember my mom and dad forcing that.